 Are taxis safe in Morocco?

 Taxis are one of the most frequently used modes of transport in any given Moroccan city.
 There are two main types:

 Taxis in Morocco are notorious for driving quickly and jumping traffic lights.
 Generally, they’ll get you from A to B without mishap – just be prepared for a wild ride.

 Also, please be aware that taxi scams can be very common.
 Agree on a price upfront, haggle hard, and stick to your guns.

 They also might say they have no change (which is why small denominations are important) and also try and drop you at random places, so if possible try to keep a GPS app on your phone so you know where they’re driving you.

 You may also have to share taxis.
 When it comes to the grande taxis, these will wait until they’re full with more people than they’ve got seats before they go.
 It can be squishy but it’s definitely an experience to add to your travel log.
 Grande taxis also charge per seat rather than by meter.

-Learning a little bit of Arabic, Berber or even French would also help a lot in any taxi based situation, but at the end of the day taxis in Morocco are quite safe… if not completely thrilling.
+Learning a little bit of Arabic, Berber, or even French would also help a lot in any taxi based situation, but, at the end of the day, taxis in Morocco are quite safe… if not completely thrilling.

 Is public transportation in Morocco safe?